makerdao/mips/MIP25/mip25.md

 ### MIP25c4: Security considerations

 The proposed solution is simple and non-invasive, interacting with only one other component of the system (the `Vat`) through an existing method for `suck`.
-A `lock` modifier has been added to  `mint` prevent any possible re-entrancy bugs.
+A `lock` modifier has been added to  `mint` to prevent any possible re-entrancy bugs.

 ### MIP25c5: Formal verification/audit information